hugobloem/stateful_scenes/README.md

 | `cover`        | `position`                               |
 | `media_player` | `volume_level`, `source`                 |
 | `fan`          | `direction`, `oscillating`, `percentage` |

+Furthermore, you can specify the default transition time for applying scenes.
+This will gradually change the lights of a scene to the specified state.
+It does need to be supported by your lights.

+## Scene configurations
+For each scene you can specify the individual transition time by changing the transition time variable in the device page.

 ## HomeKit configuration
 Once you have configured this integration, you can add the scenes to HomeKit.
 I assume that you already set up and configured the HomeKit integration.
 Expose the newly added switches to HomeKit.
 Then, in HomeKit define scenes for each of the switches defined by Stateful Scenes.